 (Sam turns the key.)

-- Depends on the writer though, as Ciaphas Cain (HERO OF THE IMPERIUM!) at one point had a sizeable fleet of comandeered ork vehicles for his ragtag refugee army.
-Granted, he had a techpriest along (who was fascinated by them, as they shouldn't have worked at all), but most worked without her help.
+- Elsewhere it's presented as Orks actually having an inbuilt propensity to build primitive but genuinely workable technology, and the psychic effect just smoothing things out a bit.
+For example, Ciaphas Cain (HERO OF THE IMPERIUM!) at one point had a sizeable fleet of commandeered ork vehicles for his ragtag refugee army.
+The techpriest he had along was fascinated by them, as they seemingly shouldn't have worked at all, but most still did work with neither her help nor that of a nearby Ork.

 - Quite a far out example, but in Breath of Fire II, your town can be turned into a Floating Continent that can only be controlled by your father, who has been wired into the technology.